stunnashadez/3220Project/README.md

 - CKAN code respository that represents the code that was used to develop an open data access portal.

-- Within the respositories you will find information on the inception report, which entails the outline of the project.
-You will also find information on the phase 2 of the project which starts the first iteration of the project cycle complete with a report detailing the tools used, management methods, proof of concepts and other information.

 - An pdf file for phrase 3 of the project, summary report, which fully outlines the process and objectives of this phrase.

 - The UML diagrams which represent 5 different GRASP/GoF design patterns.